Why Is My Center Channel Speaker So Quiet? (Explained)

 Seen in a ways as the heart of the modern home theater system, the receiver’s role in an entertainment system, especially if you’re going for surround sound, is extremely important in my opinion.

-The more power the receiver has, the more powerful your system can potentially be overall.
 But just as important as the type equipment is properly maintaining your equipment so that it actually lasts.

 So with that said, here’s an interesting thought, how long does a home theater receiver actually last?